Special relativity and the rod/slot paradox – III – Lorentz transformation causes inclination angles

 Summary of the initial conditions of the collision scenario

-Seen from the slot, the rod approaches diagonally with constant orthogonal components of its velocity.
+Seen from the slot, the rod approaches diagonally with constant components of its velocity.

 • Both the rod and the slot have a proper length L.